Sanctity of life

-In religion and ethics, the inviolability of life, or sanctity of life, is a principle of implied protection regarding aspects of sentient life that are said to be holy, sacred, or otherwise of such value that they are not to be violated.
-This can be applied to humans, animals or micro-organisms; for instance, in religions that practice Ahimsa, both are seen as holy and worthy of life.
+In religion and ethics, the sanctity of life, sometimes described as the inviolability of life, is a principle of implied protection regarding aspects of sentient life that are said to be holy, sacred, or otherwise of such value that they are not to be violated.
+This can be applied to humans, animals or (in the practice of Ahimsa) even micro-organisms.
+Sanctity of life sits at the centre of debate over abortion and euthanasia.

 In Christianity

-The phrase sanctity of life refers to the idea that human life is sacred, holy, and precious.
+The phrase sanctity of life refers to the idea that humans are sacred, holy, and precious, since each human life ultimately belongs to God.
 Although the phrase was used primarily in the 19th century in Protestant discourse, since World War II the phrase has been used in Catholic moral theology and, following Roe v.
 Wade, Evangelical Christian moral rhetoric.

-The sanctity of life principle, which is often contrasted with the "quality of life" to some extent, is the basis of all Catholic teaching about the fifth commandment in the Ten Commandments.
+The absolute sanctity of life, often contrasted with valuing the quality of life, is the basis of all Catholic teaching about the fifth commandment in the Ten Commandments.